-This LA Voter Guide will help you cut through the rhetoric, election propaganda and biased media coverage of the campaigns.
-This guide ranks every aspect of a candidate’s record according to experience, integrity and commitment to community.
+This Election 2020 Los Angeles County voter guide will help you cut through the rhetoric, election propaganda, and biassed media coverage of the campaigns.
+This guide ranks every aspect of a candidate’s record according to experience, integrity, and commitment to the community.

 Here you’ll find recommendations for:

-Don't forget, subscribe to the The Huey Report! for updates on critical issues, trends and policies affecting our freedoms and are impacting our economy, legislation, culture and election results.
+Don’t forget to subscribe to the Huey Report for updates on critical issues, trends, and policies affecting our freedoms and are impacting our economy, legislation, culture, and election results.

 Let’s get started.